jonkwheeler/styled-velocity/README.md

 ## Polyfill

-In order to your this package on IE, you'll need a polyfill for `String.prototype.includes`.
+In order to use this package on IE, you'll need a polyfill for `String.prototype.includes`.
 You can do this with loading a polyfill script from https://polyfill.io/, such as

 ```<script src="https://polyfill.io/v3/polyfill.min.js?features=String.prototype.includes" async></script>```